Canning Vegetables: 4-H Food Preservation Project Unit 4

 - Take a clean, damp cloth and wipe the mouth of the jar.
 If any food particles are left on the jar, they could keep the jar from sealing.
 Heat the lids according to the directions on the lid package.
 Place the lid on the jar.
 Screw the band on according to the lid package directions.
 These may vary with different lids.

 - After the jars have cooled, test for a seal.
 During heat processing, air is pulled out of the jar, and a vacuum is formed when the jar is cooled.
 This pulls the lid down, and the jar is sealed.
-If the lid is not pulled down, there is not vacuum; the jar is not sealed; and the food will spoil.
+If the lid is not pulled down, a vacuum is not formed, meaning that the jar is not sealed, and the food will spoil.
 If you find any unsealed jars, you can store them in the refrigerator for one to two days, and you can use the contents as if they were fresh.

 If the jar is not sealed, you can freeze the food or re-can it if you found the unsealed jar within 24 hours after it was canned.
 First check to see if the jar rim has a chip.
 If it does, that might be why the jar did not seal.
 Throw away the chipped jar or one with an uneven mouth.
 Use a new canning lid and seal the jar.
 Reprocess in a pressure canner for the original length of time.